rahul961004/COLEOCRLLAMA/README.md

-# Invoice Processing with LlamaExtract
+# Invoice Processor with OpenAI Assistants

-An intelligent invoice processing system that extracts structured data from invoices using LlamaExtract's advanced OCR and LLM capabilities, validates the data, and stores it in an Excel file.
+A modern web application that processes invoices using OpenAI's powerful assistants.
+The application extracts structured data from invoice images/PDFs and converts them into well-formatted Excel files using a two-step assistant workflow.

 ## Features

+- **Drag & Drop Interface**: Simple and intuitive UI for uploading invoice files
-- **Advanced OCR & Data Extraction**: Uses LlamaExtract for state-of-the-art document understanding and data extraction
+- **AI-Powered Processing**: Uses OpenAI's GPT-4o with vision for accurate data extraction
-- **Structured Output**: Extracts data into well-defined Pydantic models for type safety
+- **Two-Step Workflow**:
+  1. **Data Extraction**: Extracts structured data from invoices using Cole OCR Bot
+  2. **Excel Generation**: Converts extracted data into formatted Excel files using Cole Excel Maker
-- **Multi-format Support**: Processes PDF, JPG, and PNG files
+- **Multi-format Support**: Handles PDF, JPG, and PNG files
-- **Data Validation**: Validates the extracted data for completeness and correctness
-- **Excel Export**: Saves the processed data to an Excel file
-- **REST API**: Provides a simple API for processing and downloading invoices
+- **Responsive Design**: Works on both desktop and mobile devices

 ## Prerequisites

-- Python 3.8+
+- Node.js 18+
-- Llama Cloud API key (for LlamaExtract service)
+- Netlify account (for deployment)
-- OpenAI API key (for LLM processing)
+- OpenAI API key with access to Assistants API

-## Installation
+## Local Development

 1. Clone the repository:
    ```bash